AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-embed-api/howtos_ui.md

 ![image](../images/fail.png)

--   FILE\_MODIFIED

-Use the response code FILE\_MODIFIED to capture the case when two users simultaneously modify a single PDF.
+-   FILE\_MODIFIED: Use the response code FILE\_MODIFIED to capture the case when two users simultaneously modify a single PDF.
 This case only occurs for shared files.
 The save functionality will fail for the current user if the file content has been previously modified by another user.
 The response data